ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+the samo results.
+On placing them in the sun­
+shine it failed to bring them to life.
+Turpentine,
+alcohol, alkali and croton oil will kill them, and
+from the results of my experiments 1 believe
+that anything that will kill vegetable life will
+destroy locust life nndcr tbe same conditions.
+Miltcanlee Attn.
+ETcrlOktlna: Fence Poet.
 X correspondent of the Western Rural sav. s :
 &quot;I discovered many years ago that wood could
 bo made to last longer than iron in tbo gronnd,